subsyncit/subsyncit/CLIENT-SETUP.md

 # Installing Subsyncit on a client computer

-Python2 is required, as well as some `pip2` installed modules:
+Python3 is required, as well as some `pip3` installed modules:

 ```
-pip2 install requests watchdog tinydb
+pip3 install requests watchdog tinydb boltons
 ```

 Note: watchdog sometimes has compile errors on Mac, but [there's a workaround](https://github.com/gorakhargosh/watchdog/issues/422)